Statute of Westminster Adoption Act 1947: Background

-Debate
+Debate and passage

-Introduction

 The Bill to adopt the Statute was introduced in July 1947.
 Its first reading was on 19 September 1947.

-Third reading

-The Bill had its third and final reading on 17 October 1947.
-Prime Minister Peter Fraser began the final reading debate by assuring both sides of the House of Representatives that the Bill would not do anything to lessen the ties between the members of the Commonwealth and would instead "strengthen the ties between the various parts of the Commonwealth and ourselves in New Zealand and the Mother-country."
-He further added that Viscount Cranbourne, former Secretary of State for Dominion Affairs, had been consulted on the adoption and did not think to pass the Bill would amount to severance from the British Empire.
+The Bill's second reading started on 7 November 1947.
+Prime Minister Peter Fraser began the debate by assuring the House of Representatives that the Bill would not do anything to lessen the ties between New Zealand and other members of the Commonwealth and would instead "strengthen the ties between the various parts of the Commonwealth and ourselves in New Zealand and the Mother-country."
+He added that Viscount Cranborne, former Secretary of State for Dominion Affairs, had been consulted on the adoption and did not think to pass the Bill would amount to severance from the British Empire.

-Dr Martyn Finlay stated that the Statute would have no effect on the Treaty of Waitangi, but MP for Hauraki, Andy Sutherland questioned this contention.
+Martyn Finlay stated that the Statute would have no effect on the Treaty of Waitangi, but MP for Hauraki, Andy Sutherland questioned this contention.

 National MPs had mixed views on the Bill.
 National MP for Remuera Ronald Algie raised concerns for the continued access to the Judicial Committee of the Privy Council.
 These concerns were rejected and appeals to the Privy Council remained in place until 2003, with the creation of the Supreme Court of New Zealand.
-Algie also complained the adoption of the Act was due to changes to the status of British subjects, and argued that recognising parts of the British Commonwealth as independent states could see constituent republics of the USSR recognised as such, thus increasing communism's international clout.
+Algie also complained the adoption of the Act was due to changes to the status of British subjects, and argued that recognising parts of the British Commonwealth as independent states could see constituent republics of the USSR recognised as such, thus increasing their voice in international affairs.

 National MP Clifton Webb stated that since Britain had no objection he had decided to support the Bill, stating "I have no emotional enthusiasm for it."
 Frederick Doige restated his previous position by stating "...loyalty to the Motherland [Britain] is an instinct as deep as religion."
 He nevertheless supported the Bill at its final reading, since it gave New Zealand's parliament the ability to abolish the Legislative Council, which was National Party policy.

 Other concerns raised included the status of the New Zealand Constitution Act 1852, and whether the issue was relevant.

+The Bill had its third and final reading on 21 November 1947.
+It received royal assent on 25 November 1947.